microsoft/BusyBox/README.md

  - Open-source CAD files and bill of materials for easy reproduction
  - Optional electronics and Raspberry Pi instrumentation for automated state logging
  - Reconfigurable setups enabling systematic evaluation of generalization
- - A language-annotated dataset of 1042 demonstrations (∼4.8 hours) on BusyBox affordances
+ - A language-annotated dataset of 1000+ demonstration trajectories oof BusyBox affordances

 Please check out our [website]() for more details.